HackYourFuture/class-template/homework-handin-guide.md

   - `git fetch upstream` to check the latest version
   - `git checkout main` to make sure you are on your main branch
   - `git rebase -Xtheirs upstream/main` to grab the latest version from the HYF Homework repository
+  - `git push` to update the main branch of your forked repo on GitHUb (Remember to remove your branch protection and reenable that if you did that in the setup)
   - `npm install` to make sure any needed packages are installed
 2. Create a new branch `MODULENAME-WEEKNAME`.
 So for example, the first week of JavaScript should be called `JavaScript-Week1`
 3. Do your homework!
 Remember that there is a test runner that does some automated testing of your homework, you can find out about that in the `README`.